gariev/xref/README.md

 * **project.source-code-dir[]** (array of paths; required)

-    The set of paths where to look for source code of your project to create documentation
+    The set of paths where to look for source code of your project to create documentation/lint report

+* **project.exclude-path** (array of paths; optional)

+    Exclude given files or directories from lint check

 * **xref.data-dir** (path, required)